Dileesha8/smart_task_planner/README.md

 # Smart Task Planner

 **Smart Task Planner** is an AI-powered productivity assistant that helps you break down big goals into actionable, time-bound tasks.
-You simply enter your goal (e.g., “Launch a product in 2 weeks”), and the planner generates a structured task plan with dependencies and deadlines.
+You simply enter your goal (e.g., "Launch a product in 2 weeks"), and the planner generates a structured task plan with dependencies and deadlines.

 ---

-## **Features**
+## Features

 - AI-generated task breakdowns
 - Dynamic timeline estimation
 - Phase-wise dependency management